-- Issued and fully paid ordinary shares/common stock (not including capital paid on preferred shares with cumulative dividend rights). - Disclosed reserves (created or increased by appropriations of retained earnings or other surplus, e.g. share premiums, retained profit, general reserves and legal reserves).
-Disclosed reserves also include certain general funds (such as a fund for general banking risks in certain EU countries). - Trust preferred securities (issued and fully paid, non-cumulative, permanent, capable of absorbing losses within the bank). - Silent partnership interests (stille Beteiligungen).
+- Paid-in subscribed capital (not including capital paid on preferred shares with cumulative dividend rights). - Capital reserves. - Retained earnings. - Special item for general banking risks.
+A bank may record this special item on the liability side of its balance sheet to reflect special risks inherent in the banking business.
+A bank must consider this necessary on the basis of reasonable commercial judgment. - Silent partnership interests (stille Beteiligungen).
 Silent partnership interests are assets contributed to the business of a bank by silent partners.
-To qualify as regulatory banking capital, such interests are subject to certain conditions, including a minimum term of ten years, non-cumulative dividends, participation in the bank's losses and subordination to the rights of all creditors in the event of insolvency or liquidation of the bank.
+To qualify as regulatory banking capital, such interests are subject to certain conditions, including a minimum term of five years, non-cumulative dividends, participation in the bank's losses and subordination to the rights of all creditors in the event of insolvency or liquidation of the bank.
 For a description of the terms of the silent partnership interests currently outstanding, see "Capitalization of Postbank and Postbank Group."

-Treasury shares, balance sheet losses, intangible assets and goodwills of subsidiaries, acquired after December 31, 1998, are subtracted from the Tier I capital calculation.
+Treasury shares, balance sheet losses and intangible assets are subtracted from the Tier I capital calculation.
 In addition, the BaFin may require further deductions from a bank's Tier I capital, in particular with respect to a bank's unrealized losses.
 The BaFin has never requested of Postbank to make such a deduction.
-As of December 31, 2004, the Tier I capital of Postbank under Basel I amounted to \notin 4,231 million.
+As of September 30, 2004, the Tier I capital of Postbank on a consolidated basis was € 2.79 billion (December 31, 2003: € 2.76 billion; December 31, 2002: € 2.78 billion).
 Postbank expects to treat the Class B Preferred Securities or, as the case may be, the Trust Preferred Securities, as consolidated Tier I capital.